vladen/contract-decorators/SPEC.md

 expect(() => contract.PostconditionError = () => {}).to.throw(TypeError)
 ```

-Calls new PostconditionError with method name, predicate name and method result when contract is broken.
+Calls new PostconditionError with arguments method name, predicate name and method result when contract is broken.

 ```js
 const result = 1;